sasetz/fiit_template/lib.typ

   body,
 ) = {
   // TODO: add an enum to select which type of thesis this is
+  // TODO: add an option to add extra supervisors
+  // TODO: add an option to mimic the AIS cover and title pages

   // Set the document's basic properties. set document(author: author, title: title) set text(font: "New Computer Modern", lang: lang) show math.equation: set text(weight: 400) set heading(numbering: "1.1")
+  show heading: it => [
+    #it
+    #v(0.75em)
+  ]
   set bibliography(style: "iso-690-numeric")

   let locale = localization(lang: lang)